|

 You are sure you will be warm enough?

-they went outside, along the frosty walkway and down the main
+She took his arm and they went outside, along the frosty walkway,

-where two carriages, each drawn by sturdy elven horses, waited
+clearing beneath the city, where two carriages, each drawn by

-to take them to the Frost Fair.
+sturdy elven horses, waited to take them to the Frost Fair.

-the procession on horseback, to move off.
+was leading the procession on horseback, to move off.

 Haldir brought the carriages to a halt at the edge of the trees,